hydroEng/StormViewer/USER_MANUAL.md

 ### A note on filename conventions

 This tool parses the filename of your \*_PO.csv files to interpret storm event / duration / temporal pattern.
-As such, your csv files should be named so that your storm event, duration and temporal pattern is separated by underscores.
+As such, your csv files should be named so that your storm event, duration and temporal pattern are separated by underscores.
 This tool looks for the following (NOT case sensitive):

 1. Storm Event is the text between the first and second underscores in your filename.
 2. Duration is the number(s) preceding "m_" in your filename